-FCHC has been working on 24/7 lockers since 2014.
+FCHC has been advocating for 24/7 storage lockers since 2014.
 Increased storage options are a need identified by people who have experienced homelessness in Fort Collins, particularly large, secure lockers that can be accessed on weekends and mornings/evenings/overnight.

 We need adequate, accessible storage in our community.